 The book is based on unpublished material made available by Eva Salomonsen’s great-granddaughters as well as archival material and numerous other sources.
 The authors have unearthed Danish police records and German military files which shed new light on the deportation of Danish Jews to Theresienstadt and on how the vast majority of Danish Jews managed to escape to Sweden.

-The Danish version of the book, En sten for Eva - Bogense 1855-Theresienstadt 1943, is scheduled for publication by Gads Forlag on 30 September 2022.
+The Danish version of the book, En sten for Eva - Bogense 1855-Theresienstadt 1943, was published by Gads Forlag on 30 September 2022.